AiCoachingAssistant/aicoachingassistant.github.io/index.md

 This is your invitation to take part in a series of experiments to help us create a new paradigm for coaching Olympic weightlifting athletes.

-##  Get a chance to win a £30 Gymshark gift card
 We are recruiting participants for the following study:
     “MARKERLESS POSE DATA USE FOR NUMERIC METRIC EXTRACTION, APPLIED AS FEEDBACK IN OLYMPIC WEIGHTLIFTING”

-Upon completion of 2 sessions (1 full activity) you will receive a personalised report on your performance.
-Additionally by participation in any of the activities you will automatically enter a prize draw with a 50% chance to win a £30 Gymshark gift card.
+**Upon completion of 2 sessions (1 full activity) you will receive a personalised report on your performance.
+Additionally by participation in any of the activities you will automatically enter a prize draw with a chance to win a £30 Gymshark gift card.**

 This study is part of a PhD project (by Gatis Jurkāns) stemming from the **Human Cybernetics Lab** at **Aston University** and supported by **Gymshark**.